-I am an Associate Professor in the Department of Criminology and Criminal Justice at the University of Maryland, Faculty Associate at the Maryland Population Research Center, and member of the Research Team at the Maryland Longitudinal Data System Center.
-I am currently on a research sabbatical at the Max Planck Institute for the Study of Crime, Security and Law, Department of Criminology.
-In fall 2024, I will begin as Acting Association Director of the Maryland Population Research Center at the University of Maryland.
+I am an Associate Professor in the Department of Criminology and Criminal Justice at the University of Maryland.
+I am also affiliated with the Maryland Population Research Center, Maryland Longitudinal Data System Center, and the Department of Criminology at the Max Planck Institute for the Study of Crime, Security and Law.

 I study the impacts of traditional forms of institutional punishment on the wellbeing of children, adolescents, and emerging adults in the United States.
 The types of punishment I focus on are formal responses to actual or perceived deviant or illegal behaviors.
 They may be experienced directly (for example, a child's school suspension or police apprehension) or indirectly (such as the incarceration of a parent).